plantheric/jekyll-plugins/README.md

 A Tag plugin to include content downloaded from an http source

-###Usage
+####Usage
 	{% http_include url %}

 Urls that have been generated with the Dropbox 'Share Link' feature will be adjusted so that the raw document is included

 ## make_pdf
-A Tag plugin to generate a PDF file from markdown content. make_pdf requires Gimli to generate the pdf.
+A Tag plugin to generate a PDF file from markdown content.

-	gem install gimli

-###Usage
+PDF creatation is performed by `wkhtmltopdf` using `xvfb-run` to run it in an X server environment.
+Running wkhtmltopdf without X server can result in horrible kerning issues in the generated PDF.

+The make_pdf.rb plugin requires the following

+	sudo apt-get install wkhtmltopdf
+	sudo apt-get install libicu48
+	sudo apt-get install xvfb

+You will also need to have installed the fonts used in document.
+Start with the Microsoft Core Fonts.

+	sudo apt-get install ttf-mscorefonts-installer

+####Usage

 	{% make_pdf content style_sheet pdf_file_path %}